The Twelve Growth Phases

 Yǎng (养) — Nurturing

 Gestation and growth within the womb.
 The new form absorbs nutrients, builds structure, and prepares for emergence.
-The next cycle's Birth is imminent — the wheel turns forever.
+The next cycle's Birth is approaching.

 GROWTH PHASE MAP